Metallothionein: Control of oxidative stress

 Cysteine residues from MTs can capture harmful oxidant radicals like the superoxide and hydroxyl radicals.
 In this reaction, cysteine is oxidized to cystine, and the metal ions which were bound to cysteine are liberated to the media.
 As explained in the Expression and regulation section, this Zn can activate the synthesis of more MTs.
 This mechanism has been proposed to be an important mechanism in the control of the oxidative stress by MTs.
 The role of MTs in reducing oxidative stress has been confirmed by MT Knockout mutants, but some experiments propose also a prooxidant role for MTs.

+In mammalian cells, spontaneous mutagenesis is caused to a large extent by oxidative DNA damage, and the occurrence of such damage can be blocked by metallothionein.

 Metallothionein also plays a role in hematopoietic cell differentiation and proliferation, as well as prevention of apoptosis of early differentiated cells.
 Induced MT levels were adversely associated with sensitivity to etoposide-induced apoptosis, signifying that MT is a potential negative controller of apoptosis.

 Expression and regulation

-Metallothionein gene expression is induced by a high variety of stimuli, as metal exposure, oxidative stress, glucocorticoids, Vitamin D, hydric stress, fasting, exercise, etc. Beta-hydroxylbutyration of histone proteins upregulates MT2.
+Metallothionein gene expression is induced by a high variety of stimuli, as metal exposure, oxidative stress, glucocorticoids, vitamin D, hydric stress, fasting, exercise, etc. Beta-hydroxylbutyration of histone proteins upregulates MT2.
 The level of the response to these inducers depends on the MT gene.
 MT genes present in their promoters specific sequences for the regulation of the expression, elements as metal response elements (MRE), glucocorticoid response elements (GRE), GC-rich boxes, basal level elements (BLE), and thyroid response elements (TRE).

 Metallothionein and disease

 Cancer

 Because MTs play an important role in transcription factor regulation, defects in MT function or expression may lead to malignant transformation of cells and ultimately cancer.
 Studies have found increased expression of MTs in some cancers of the breast, colon, kidney, liver, skin (melanoma), lung, nasopharynx, ovary, prostate, mouth, salivary gland, testes, thyroid and urinary bladder; they have also found lower levels of MT expression in hepatocellular carcinoma and liver adenocarcinoma.

-There is evidence to suggest that higher levels of MT expression may also lead to resistance to chemotherapeutic drugs.
+Evidence suggests that greater MT expression may cause resistance to chemotherapy.